When searching for your flooring, you will face three contrasting options

 You can benefit from using Treatex in a number of ways:

-In using Treatex, you create an extremely durable, stain resistant and hard-wearing floor that can stand up to the wear and tear of everyday life.
-As we've recently discussed in our article on cleaning and maintaining hardwood floors, the secret to longevity is actually regular cleaning.
-Treatex offers the advantage of needing just a mop with water and the Treatex floor care product - it's as simple as that.
+In using Treatex, you create a durable, stain resistant and hard-wearing floor that can stand up to the wear and tear of everyday life.
+As we’ve recently discussed in our article on cleaning and maintaining hardwood floors, the secret to longevity is knowing how to clean and maintain a floor.
+Treatex offers the advantage of needing just a mop with water and the Treatex floor care product – it’s as simple as that.

 Tom Fanthorpe, Director @ JFJ Wood Flooring